In sales and business, leads are a vital aspect of your growth.

 Some will cost you less.

-While some leads will definitely cost you more.
+While other leads will definitely cost you more.

 But these won’t just cost you more financially.